 After graduating from Seton Hall, Mr. Nachlinger accepted a judicial clerkship with the Hon.
 David A. Rosenberg, J.S.C., Middlesex County (now deceased).
 During his clerkship, Judge Rosenberg became sick, and he was transferred to Hon.
 Frank M. Ciuffani, J.S.C.
 Working in the family part for both jurists, Mr. Nachlinger received an intimate education on the workings of the court system and honed his legal and analytical skills.
 After his clerkship, Mr. Nachlinger accepted a position with Romanowski Law Offices, where he practiced family law exclusively.
 He established himself as an aggressive advocate who effectively settled cases.
 Admired by adversaries and judges, and loved by clients, Mr. Nachlinger set himself apart from his peers as a rising star in the legal community.

 In December 2014, Mr. Nachlinger formed Previte & Nachlinger, P.C.
-(Now PN LAW), with fellow attorney, and former adversary, Christina Previte, Esq.
-Mr. Nachlinger continues to devote his practice to all areas of divorce and family law, with a special emphasis on complex divorce and LGBT law, as well as estate planning.
+(Now NJ Divorce Solutions), with fellow attorney, and former adversary, Christina Previte, Esq.
+Mr. Nachlinger continues to devote his practice to all areas of divorce and family law, with a special emphasis on complex divorce and LGBT law.

 Mr. Nachlinger is extremely active in the New Jersey State Bar Association, where he is a member of the Board of Trustees.
 He is also a past Chair of the LGBT Rights Section, as well as a Editor-in-Chief of that Section’s newsletter for a number of years.
 Mr. Nachlinger is a member of the Family Law Section, CLE Advisory Committee, Meeting Arrangements and Planning Committee, Finance and Operations Committee, and Young Lawyer’s Division.